Spenc3rB/uthp-tests/README.md

 ## Prerequisites

+Before you use this repository, you must have a basic understanding of Linux commands.

 ### 1. Connect the UTHP to the network and power it on with the SD card inserted.

 >You may need to hold down the s2 button if another image is already flashed to the eMMC.